mariobkp/capstone_1/README.md

 First test if quality of coffee coming from the Northern and Southern hemispheres is significantally different.

-* H<sub>&0 is that the quality of coffee is the same regardless of whether it comes from the Northern or Southern hemispheres.
+* H<sub>0 is that the quality of coffee is the same regardless of whether it comes from the Northern or Southern hemispheres.
-* H<sub>&A is that hemisphere matters with regards to coffee quality.
+* H<sub>A is that hemisphere matters with regards to coffee quality.

 As the point distribution was not normal, in order to use the t-test I boostrapped the Total Cup Point score for the North and South and uses the Scipy.Stats module.